 Trump says Rex Tillerson out as Secretary of State, replaced by Mike Pompeo

-President Trump on Tuesday unceremoniously fired his embattled top diplomat Rex Tillerson as secretary of state and announced plans to replace him with CIA Director Mike Pompeo.
+President Trump on Tuesday unceremoniously fired his embattled top diplomat Rex Tillerson as secretary of state and said he would replace him with CIA Director Mike Pompeo.

 The president announced his ousting of Tillerson on Twitter.
-Tillerson was unaware of the reason for being fired when Trump made his announncement, a State Department spokesman said.
+Tillerson was unaware of the reason for being fired when Trump went public with the news, a State Department spokesman said.

 “Mike Pompeo, Director of the CIA, will become our new Secretary of State,” the president tweeted.
 “He will do a fantastic job!
 Thank you to Rex Tillerson for his service!”